2019 U.S. Open Cup final

 The 2019 Lamar Hunt U.S. Open Cup Final was a soccer match that was played on August 27, 2019, at Mercedes-Benz Stadium in Atlanta, Georgia, United States.
 It determined the winner of the 2019 U.S. Open Cup, the 106th edition of the oldest competition in U.S. soccer, which was open to amateur and professional soccer teams affiliated with the United States Soccer Federation.
 The match was contested by two Major League Soccer teams making their debuts in the final: hosts Atlanta United FC, in their first Open Cup final, and Minnesota United FC; both teams entered MLS as expansion teams during the 2017 season.

 Atlanta won the match 2–1, taking their second major trophy and qualifying for the 2020 CONCACAF Champions League.
+A total of 35,709 spectators watched the final, which set a new U.S. Open Cup attendance record.
 The match was broadcast in English on online streaming service ESPN+.
 Atlanta was given first priority to host the match if they advanced, based on a random draw conducted by the United States Soccer Federation.